oconnorian3/emerald-isle-jewelry/TESTING.md

 ## Manual Testing

-For the following, I will skip the type of user, i.e. "As a shopper, I can…” and only list the latter part of the story as a heading.
+For the following, I will skip the type of user, i.e. "As a shopper, I can…” and only list the latter part of the story as a heading

 **Set up and deployment**

  *Site accessibility*

-  * Result Passed : Access the site via the deployed URL on the desktop.
+  * Result Passed : Access the site via the deployed URL on the desktop
-  * Result Passed : Access the site via the deployed URL on the tablet.
+  * Result Passed : Access the site via the deployed URL on the tablet
-  * Result Passed : Access the site via the deployed URL on the mobile.
+  * Result Passed : Access the site via the deployed URL on the mobile

  *Viewing & Navigation*